-A Repetitive Loss Area Analysis (RLAA) is currently under development as of December 2015 for each RLA identified in the City.
-This analysis activity is scheduled to be completed by the end of 2016 and will provide the City with more detailed mitigation actions for each particular area.
+A Repetitive Loss Area Analysis (RLAA) was developed for each RLA identified in the City.
+This analysis activity provided the City with more detailed mitigation actions for each particular area.
+The RLAA and supporting documentation can be found in Appendix D.